Lentil Patties

 Notes

-• Firm up your patties: If the mixture is too sticky, wet your hands with cold water or olive oil to avoid the patties from sticking to your hands.
+Prevent sticking: If the mixture is too sticky, wet your hands with cold water or olive oil to prevent the patties from sticking to your hands.

-• Test a patty: To prevent burnt outsides with raw insides, cook a single patty to ensure the oil is at the right temperature.
+Test a patty: To prevent a burnt exterior with a raw interior, cook a single patty to make sure the oil is at the right temperature.
+If it’s too hot, reduce the heat.

 Nutrition